arthurdehgan/meegnet/README.rst

 Alternatives
 ============

-Maybe this package doesn’t suit your needs, in which case I can recommend similar packages with similar goals:
+Maybe this package doesn’t suit your needs, in which case we can recommend similar packages with similar goals:

 * https://mneflow.readthedocs.io/en/latest/
 * https://braindecode.org/stable/index.html